gozygreg/evernear/README.md

 ## RESPONSIVENESS AND MEDIA QUERIES

 Breakpoints were checked using Crome and the corresponding media quaries were used;
-*1200px wide and down for large to medium screen sizes *950px wide and down for large to medium screen sizes *800px wide and down for medium screen sizes
+* 1200px wide and down for large to medium screen sizes *
+* 950px wide and down for large to medium screen sizes *
+* 800px wide and down for medium screen sizes *
-*480px wide and down for medium to small screen-sizes *380px wide and down for smaller screen sizes
+* 480px wide and down for medium to small screen-sizes *
+* 380px wide and down for smaller screen sizes *

 The wesbsite has also been tested on the following device via Dev Tools;
-*Galaxy note 20 Linux
+* Galaxy note 20 Linux *
-*Galaxy note S10/S10 + Linux
+* Galaxy note S10/S10 + Linux *
-*ipad
+* ipad *
-*iphone 11 pro
+* iphone 11 pro *
-*iphone 11 pro max
+* iphone 11 pro max *
-*iphone 12/13 pro
+* iphone 12/13 pro *
-*iphone 12/13 mini
+* iphone 12/13 mini *
-*iphone 12/13 pro max
+* iphone 12/13 pro max *
-*iphone SE 2nd gen
+* iphone SE 2nd gen *
-*Kindle Fire HDX
+* Kindle Fire HDX *

+## CREDIT

+### CONTENT
+The following two websites were used for research
+- doctorcareanywhere.com
+- moshified.com

+### MEDIA
+- Footer social media icons and footer logo by Font Awesome
+- Treatment page icons also from Font Awesome
+- Identity page icons also from Font Awesome
+- Treatment Hero Image (Nurse on scrubs walking across the street) from pexels.com by Laura James
+- Location Hero Image (Picture of ambulances) from pexels.com by Pavel Danilyuk
+- About Us Hero Image (Picture of sethoscope and a pen) from pexels.com by pixabay

+### ACKNOLEDGEMENT
+- To code institute for this learning platform
+- To Mosh Hamedani for his youtube videos
+- To Martina Terlevic for her support as my mentor and guide
+- To W3 Schools for quick tips
+- To all my collegues in slack that always find time to answer my questions.